SAP-samples/kyma-runtime-extension-samples/kyma-serverless/README.md

 </table>

 ## Download and Installation
 It is recommended to use a SAP BTP Free Tier account as both SAP BTP.
-Kyma runtime and SAP HANA Cloud are vailable there as free tier services.
+Kyma runtime and SAP HANA Cloud are available there as free tier services.

   * In order to avoid incurring any unwanted charges, please always read the "small print" when provisioning services on your SAP BTP Free Tier account.
   * You can follow the consumption of both free and paid services via [SAP for me](https://me.sap.com) portal.